mikhail-dremio/dremio-cloner/README.md

 # Dremio Cloner

 Dremio Cloner is a python-based utility for Dremio Enterprise.
-It supports the following commands: get, put, cascade-acl, report-acl.
+It supports the following commands: get, put, cascade-acl, report-acl, report-reflections.

 Dremio Cloner can be run on Python 2.7 and 3.